odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 ### Governing expectations

 Governing expectations is where the lineage information is used to validate that the processes are operating as expected.
-[Governance Action Services](/concepts/governance-service) running in an [engine host](egeria-docs/concepts/engine-host) can be used to read from the [OpenLineage Log Store](#openlineage-log-store) to validate that the right processes are running at the expected times and are processing the expected events.
+[Governance Action Services](/concepts/governance-service) running in an [engine host](egeria-docs/concepts/engine-host) can be used to read from the [Open Lineage Log Store](#openlineage-log-store) to validate that the right processes are running at the expected times and are processing the expected events.
 This is shown in figure 34.

 ![Figure 34](/features/lineage-management/governance-by-expectation.svg)
 > **Figure 34:** A governance action service called *Process Validation Connector* running in an Engine Host server is reading the openLineage log and validating the processes that are running and detecting the processes that should have run but did not.